Atduyar/LinkListBrainfuck/README.md

               input is FILENAME.

        -s, -speed *SPEED*
-              Sets the speed to SPEED ms per character. if not set SPEED to the number starting with * in the first line of the file, otherwise it will set the speed to 0 ms per character.
+              Expects SLEEP ms per character.
+              if not set SLEEP to the number starting with * in the first line of the file, otherwise it will set the sleep to 0 ms per character.

 EXAMPLES
        bf
               input.bf will run with 0ms per character